gigya/iOS10Demo/README.md

 Gigya’s iOS SDK provides an Objective-C interface for the Gigya API, allowing user login in their iOS devices.
 This project integrates Gigya's native SDK and show how Gigya Registration as a Service (RaaS) features can be implemented natively or by using the plugin view with screensets.<br/>
 The following social providers are available for native Login:<br/>
-Facebook, Google SignIn, Twitter<br/>
+Facebook, Google SignIn, WeChat<br/>
-And uses oAuth flows, REST and web login for other providers such as LinkedIn, Microsoft, Yahoo, etc..
+And uses oAuth flows, REST and web login for other providers such as Instagram, LinkedIn, Microsoft, Yahoo, etc..

 ## Demo features<br/>
 -> RaaS Login via Plugin View<br/>